-Under the 2015 final regulations, group health plans and group insurance coverage would lose grandfather status if there is any increase in:
+The final regulations amend the 2015 final regulations to provide that group health plans and group insurance coverage would lose grandfather status if there is any increase in:

 - Fixed-amount cost-sharing requirement other than a copayment (e.g., deductible or out-of-pocket limit), determined as of the effective date of the increase, if the total percentage increase in the cost-sharing requirement measured from March 23, 2010 exceeds the "maximum percentage increase."
 For this purpose, the "maximum percentage increase" means medical inflation, expressed as a percentage, plus 15%. - Fixed-amount copayments (when measured from March 23, 2010) above the greater of \$5 plus medical inflation or the "maximum percentage increase."